JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/understanding-the-basics-of-angular/index.md

 ### Interceptors

-Interceptors allow to modify a HTTPS request to add, for example, an HTTP header.
+Interceptors allow to modify a HTTP request to add, for example, an HTTP header.

 This is what we need to do if we want to call the REST API because it expects the token received on login.